 The EPA inspected more than 8,200 properties.

-In late 2018, the EPA finished its portion of cleanup, and in April of 2019, the agency deleted a 45-acre portion off the Asbestos Superfund site from the National Priorities List.
+In late 2018, the EPA finished its portion of clean up, and in April 2019, the agency deleted a 45-acre portion of the Asbestos Superfund site from the National Priorities List.

 While the site is under control, new patients continue to flood nearby medical centers with asbestos-related problems.